-People with Down’s syndrome and their families experience many key transition moments in the course of their lives.
-Leaving school and starting your young adult life can be a challenge for everyone but for people with Down’s syndrome this key transition step is often fraught with additional hurdles and difficulties.
+People with Down’s syndrome and their families experience many transition moments in the course of their lives.
+Leaving school and starting your young adult life can be a challenge for everyone, but for people with Down’s syndrome this key transition step is often fraught with additional hurdles and difficulties.

 Our discussions with parents have also identified that an earlier transition that can present challenges is from primary to secondary school.
-Many parents report higher levels of input and support, for example from speech and language therapists, in primary school with reduced provision when their son or daughter reaches secondary school.
+Many parents report various levels of input and support, for example from speech and language therapists in primary school, with reduced provision when their daughter or son reaches secondary school.

 We are working with a group of teachers, allied health professionals, parents, the Scottish Government and the Scottish Transitions Forum to find new ways to improve the experiences of young people and their families as they move through school and into adulthood.
 This work is even more pressing as we all cope with the upheaval to our daily lives and advanced planning to achieve a good transition appears to have taken a step backwards.

-Please #TakeAStepForward with us and join our campaign to improve transition planning for young people with Down’s syndrome living in Scotland.
+Please support our Movement For Change and #TakeAStepForward with us and join our campaign to improve transition planning for young people with Down’s syndrome living in Scotland.